-Organisations applying for an approval and authorisation have to demonstrate, with scientific data, to the satisfaction of independent experts, that the product poses no unacceptable risks to human health, wildlife or the environment.
+Organisations applying for an approval and authorisation must demonstrate, with scientific data, to the satisfaction of independent experts, that the product poses no unacceptable risks to human health, wildlife or the environment.
 This includes pesticides that are used on organic food.

 If used correctly, authorised pesticides should not pose a risk to the health of people.

 By law, all users of professional pesticides must be adequately trained and must follow the product label.
-The product label provides appropriate guidance for use of amateur (non-professional) pesticides in the home and garden (See Further information on using pesticides in the home and garden).
+The product label provides appropriate guidance for use of amateur (non-professional) pesticides in the home and garden.

 Users must keep the pesticide to the area they are treating.
 For example, they must not let pesticide spray drift on to property belonging to other people.